louis-young/token-authentication-service/README.md

 ## Description

-A Node authentication service consumed by a separate React application, written in Node and Express.
+A token-based authentication service consumed by a React application.

 ## Motivation